Mohamed Ghoneim

 Mohamed Ahmed Ghoneim is an Egyptian urologist.

 Career

 Ghoneim is a graduate of the University of Cairo.
 He is one of the founders of the Ghoneim Urology and Nephrology Center for Management of Renal and Urological Disorders (a World Health Organization collaborating centre located in Mansoura, Egypt).
 He is a member of the International Society of Urology, and a member of both the British and the American Urology Associations.
 He is a colleague of Professor Nils Kock, the inventor of the Kock pouch.

 Gaza War medical relief effort

 Ghoniem provided medical services to war casualties in Gaza during the Gaza War.

 Honors and awards

+Ghoneim served as annual president of the Endourology Society in 1987.
 Ghoneim is the recipient of the Egyptian National Scientific Award, 2001, and was a nominee for the European Urology Society annual award in 2004.
 He was the winner of the SIU-Félix Guyon Medal (2006).
-Ghoneim served as annual president of the Endourology Society in 1987.
+Ghoneim was awarded Hamdan Award for honoring distinguished personalities from the Arab World by Hamdan Medical Award in 2014.